Kiomaku/PlayerLevels/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-this is the best player level plugin system that you can find out for free todays!
+this is the best player level plugin system that you can find out for free nowdays!

 Here's why:
 * Supports 2 type of Database [Mysql / Sqlite] 💨